igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 $ rvm gemset export backup.gems
 {% endhighlight %}

-This leaves you with (usually) [*quite a file, in my case*](http://gist.github.com/568262).
-If you want to install all these gems again, it's simply a matter of running:
+This leaves you with a file, desribing all your system's gems. ([*Quite a file, in my case*](http://gist.github.com/568262)).
+If you at some point need to install all these gems again, it's simply a matter of running:

 {% highlight bash %}
 $ rvm gemset import backup.gems
 {% endhighlight %}

+We'll talk a bit more about `rvm gemset {import,export}` later; why it's as nifty as it is.

 ## Installing Rubies